open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/how-to-guides/data-quality-profiler/test.md

 7. Table Row Count to Equal: Define a number.
 8. Table Row Inserted Count to be Between: Define the Min. and Max. row count.
 This test will work for columns whose values are of the type Timestamp, Date, and Date Time field.
 Specify the range type in terms of Hour, Day, Month, or Year.
 Define the interval based on the range type selected.
 9. Compare 2 tables for differences: Select the table to compare with.
 Define the columns to compare.
 You can also define the threshold for the comparison.
+10. (Collate Only) Table is expected to be fresh (based on a timestamp column): Define the timestamp column.
+Define the freshness threshold in seconds.

 {% image
 src="/images/v1.5/how-to-guides/quality/test4.png"